yelsharawy/CybersecurityFinalProject/WORKLOG.md

 Angela: I started looking how we could structure our presentation slides.
 I did an introduction summary to hashing functions and put a rudimentary outline of how I want the rest of the slides to look.

+05/23/2022

 Yusuf: From home (because I was absent), I prepared the skeleton code for the last parts of the algorithm.
 I also helped Angela understand the significance of a collision method being found for a hash algorithm.

+Angela: I researched history of SHA algorithms to provide some context in our presentation slides and finished the compression function by filling in Yusuf's skeleton code.